Sony A6000 vs A7S II

 The Sony Alpha A6000 and the Sony Alpha 7S II are two digital cameras that were officially introduced, respectively, in February 2014 and September 2015.
-Both the A6000 and the A7S II are mirrorless interchangeable lens cameras that are based on an APS-C (A6000) and a full frame sensor.
-The A6000 has a resolution of 24 megapixel, whereas the A7S II provides 12 MP.
+Both the A6000 and the A7S II are mirrorless interchangeable lens cameras that are based on an APS-C (A6000) and a full frame (A7S II) sensor.
+The A6000 has a resolution of 24 megapixels, whereas the A7S II provides 12 MP.

-An illustration of the physical size and weight of the Sony A6000 and the Sony A7S II is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Sony A6000 and the Sony A7S II are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A6000 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is considerably larger (52 percent) than the Sony A6000.
 Moreover, the A7S II is substantially heavier (82 percent) than the A6000.
 It is noteworthy in this context that the A7S II is splash and dust-proof, while the A6000 does not feature any corresponding weather-sealing.